 The latest industry news to your inbox.

-Rebecca Ikumelo, 33, and 23-year-old Gaby Hutchinson both suffered fatal injuries in the incident, while a third person was left in a critical condition.
+Concert attendee Rebecca Ikumelo, 33, and security operative Gaby Hutchinson, 23, both suffered fatal injuries in the incident, while a third person was left in a critical condition.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.